ArdanaLabs/audit/README.md

 It is not intended to convey our 200% confidence in the system and implementation, rather it is intended to convey that we did due diligence with limited time.

-Toward the very end, a writing expert will take a pass to make sure we're adequately conveying the varying confidence levels throughout the document.
+Toward the very end, our copywriter will take a pass to make sure we're adequately conveying the varying confidence levels throughout the document.

 ## Repo usage